Greetings to the Unst Walkers are Welcome experience

 The Northern Isles of Shetland.

-Getting to the Northern Isles is easy, Fly Bee have daily flights into Lerwick from Glasgow, Edinburgh, Aberdeen and Inverness.
+Getting to the Northern Isles is easy: Loganair have daily flights into Sumburgh from Glasgow, Edinburgh, Aberdeen and Inverness.
 Connecting flights are availble from many UK Airports.

 Shetland has a very extensive Car Hire sector and you can arrange to collect your chosen vehicle at the Airport.

-For visitors who wish to bring their car or campervan Serco Northlink Ferries provide evening cruise class sailings from Aberdeen each evening.
+For visitors who wish to bring their car or campervan, Serco Northlink Ferries provide evening cruise class sailings from Aberdeen each evening.
 You can also connect with the Shetland service at Scrabster in the North of Scotland and come to Shetland via Orkney.
-Caravan hook ups are available at the Gardiesfuld Hostel and the harbour in Uyresound.
+Caravan hook ups are available at the Gardiesfuld Hostel and the harbour in Uyeasound.

 Dogs are most welcome guests on Unst and Serco Northlink Ferries will allow your special friends to travel in the comfort and safety of your vehicle.
 There are kennels onboard if you prefer.
-Unst has more dog friendly accommodation than the whole of Shetland.
+Unst has more dog friendly accommodation than the whole of the rest of Shetland.

-Foords Cafe and the WAW Centre provides a very special welcome for furry visitors and their well behaved owners.
-The walls have secure lead anchor points.
-Four legged guests are given biscuits and a bowl of Unst water.
-Every visitor has his or her photo taken for the doggie hall of fame.
+Saxa Vord Resort and Cafe and the WAW Centre provides a very special welcome for furry visitors and their well behaved owners.
+Outside seating areas have been created for your Four legged guests and their owners; doggies are given a Bonio and a bowl of Unst water.

 clean for everyone to enjoy and that everything you bring to the beach is removed when you leave.